bossjulinaescabosa/escabosajulinamae-portfolio/README.md

 ## About Me

 Hello!
-I'm Julina Mae Escabosa, I am a passionate and curious student who loves learning and creating.
+I'm Julina Mae Escabosa.
 I believe education has the power to transform lives, and I am always seeking ways to grow both personally and professionally.
 Throughout my academic journey, I have embraced challenges and gained rewarding experiences.
 I thrive when collaborating on projects that make a positive impact and push creative boundaries.
 Outside of academics, I enjoy spending time outdoors, playing music, and singing.
 I welcome new connections and opportunities to learn from others.

 ## Portfolio Sections